 Nadine Sander-Green grew up in Kimberley, B.C.
-She has spent the past decade living and writing throughout British Columbia, the Yukon and Ontario.
+She has spent the past decade living and writing throughout British Columbia, Alberta, the Yukon and Ontario.
 She has worked as the editor for a small town newspaper, a legislative reporter, a circus coach, and a hiking guide for cruise ship passengers.

 publications and honours